fabian-gubler/cellster/README.md

 #### Prerequisites

 1. **Install nix**: We use Nix for a reproducible development experience.
 Ensure you have it installed.
 Instructions for installation can be found [here](https://nixos.org/download.html).
+   - **Note for Windows Users**: Nix does not run natively on Windows.
+To use Nix on Windows, you need to set up the Windows Subsystem for Linux (WSL).
+Follow the [WSL installation guide](https://docs.microsoft.com/en-us/windows/wsl/install) to get started.

 2. **Enable nix flake**: The `flake` feature is still considered experimental thus a specific Nix configuration is necessary in `~/.config/nix/nix.conf`: